 Exhibitions of the Oriental Institute Museum Chicago would leave visitors fascinated, creating a memorable experience of some of the world's finest archaeological specimens.
 The Oriental Institute Museum of Chicago, by guided tour, is a remarkable way to enjoy the city of Chicago.
 There are permanent galleries showcasing artefacts excavated by the Institute.
 Some of the displays are devoted to Ancient Egypt, Persia, Anatolia and Nubia.

-Travel Tips for Illinois
+Travel Tips for Chicago